Wildlife at HSP

 While the Humane Society of Pinellas cannot provide full rehabilitation services for Pinellas County wildlife, we can connect finders with local rehabilitators that can help wildlife in need.
 We do ask that individuals ensure the animal is actually injured or orphaned prior to considering rehabilitation.

 Most wildlife do not require human intervention, and using rehabilitator resources unnecessarily hurts our community’s wild animals.
 If you think you have found an orphaned or injured wild animal, please contact us for advice prior to intervening.

-HSP acts as a liaison and can only house certain species of wildlife temporarily and if we have space.
+HSP acts as a liaison and can only house certain species of wildlife temporarily, if we have space.
 We must have a wildlife rehabilitator that can care for the pet before we can accept the pet for temporary holding.
-Species HSP can temporarily accommodate, dependent on resources, include:

 If you have found an orphaned or injured wild animal, do not touch it!
 Many wild animals carry zoonotic diseases and any animal can bite when scared.
-Please contact our Admissions Department at Admissions@HumanePinellas.org or by calling (727) 797-7722 ext.
+Please contact our Admissions Department during our operating hours at 727-797-7722 Ext.
 232 for possible resources.